pecostm32/Anlogic_AL3-10_Analyzing/README.md

 At first it was needed to convert the Anlogic database file for the AL3-10 to json.
 For this the prjtang python tools were used.
 One problem in that is that the X and Y coordinates in the bit description files are swapped.
 I corrected this in my Anlogic_database_converter project.
 This creates a C version of the data.
 This makes processing much faster.

+mmicko updated prjtang recently and the database decode tool now uses frame and bit instead of the y and x.
+My code has not been modified for this!!!!!

 Based on this data I created a convertion table to map the configuration bits to their actual meaning.
 This is done in the Anlogic_bits_in_tile_lister.

 Some other support porjects were made to allow analyzing of the database date.
 These are also included.
 Also added is my python work project with which I decoded the Tang Dynasty IDE work files.
 I'm new to python at this point so the code is not great, but it served it's purpose.